Heathen hof: Ørsta

 Another building, round and smaller in size, marked again by holes for its posts was also found during these excavations about 100 m northeast of the first, slightly more distant from current shore.
 It seems to be of a similar age around year 900.
 It is thought to be a hörgr.
 Part of a grinding stone found at its location is interpreted again as a religious offering for a sacred place.
 A number of other buildings from three time periods were found at the site, pointing to an important central farm site, Ose, which was located here at least from 500 years before CE.

-Anglo-Saxon England
+England

 Yeavering

 The only heathen temple site yet found in England is at Yeavering, Northumberland, which seems to correspond to Bede's Ad Gefrin.